 Our water use and impact

-Most of the water is used for cooling purposes.
-For the most part water is taken from the sea and then returned to the sea.
+Most of the Vattenfall's water use is linked to cooling purposes.
+The largest quantity of water is taken from the sea and rivers and then returned.

-- The largest amount of cooling water is used in our nuclear power plants in Sweden and to a smaller extent in Germany, since the German nuclear facilities have been closed.
+- The largest amount of cooling water is used in our nuclear power plants in Sweden and to a smaller extent in our Dutch heat and power.

 Water use in hydro power

 Water protection has been a priority for the general public, governments and our company for many years.
-Several of our power plants and electricity network transformers are located close to protected water areas, which make it necessary for us to have a high level of preparedness and to take preventive actions.
-To understand, monitor and mitigate the environmental impact we use life cycle assessments, environment product declarations and the Biotope programme.
+Several of our power plants and electricity network transformers are located close to important water areas, which make it necessary for us to have a high level of preparedness and to take preventive actions.

 Some examples of our approach: